marpiech/sillicon-workforce/README.md

 ## Tools
 ### Tool types
-- Extensions - use APIs
+- Extensions - Agent decides how to use API
+- Functions - Tool decide how to use API
--
+- Data Stores